Simplix-Softworks/SimplixStorage/README.md

 #### Toml:
 Toml is a compromise between the readybility of Yaml and the performance of Json, thus being a quite good way to go.

-#### LightningFile
-LightningFile is our own implementation of a config file format.
-It has quite good performance (about as fast as Json) but is way more readable.

 #### How to setup